Acrisel/sequent/sequent/README.rst

     *kwargs*: keywords arguments that will be pust to *func* at calling

-    *triggers*: mapping of step statuses to set of events to be triggered as in the following table:
+    *requires*: mapping of step statuses such that when set of events, added step will be launched:

         +--------------------+-------------------------------------------+
         | status             | description                               |